comingofflais-com/LLM-Moderator-for-wpForo/README.md

 However, this plugin can potentially be expanded to do some stuff beyond just moderation.
 It follows a "chain-of-responsibility" pattern, making it easy for developers to understand and expand upon.
 For example, it can be used to add topic tags upon topic creation, or to track posting metrics.

-In short, this plugin can be expanded to do just about anything because of how post data is passed between the "chain-points", which makes it rather easy to develop with for moderation purposes.
+In short, this plugin can be expanded to do a lot more because of how post data is passed between the "chain-points", which makes it rather easy to develop with for moderation purposes.
+While that base plugin will only support moderation, feel free to contact the developer if you want enhanced AI features (or extra features) in another forum plugin.

 ### Premium Features & Community Development